 - Design, embed and operate procedures which, as far as possible, ensure that teachers and others within the College community who are innocent are not prejudiced by false allegations

-- Support students who have been abused in accordance with their agreed Child Protection Plan where these are in place
+- Support students who have been abused in accordance with their agreed Child in Need or Child Protection Plan where these are in place

 - Be alert to the medical needs of children with medical conditions

 - Operate robust and sensible health and safety procedures

 - Take all practicable steps to ensure that College premises are as secure as circumstances permit

 - Continually review how students should be taught about safeguarding, ensuring that our curriculum supports children in keeping themselves safe